intel/host-int/README.md

 * On each system, at most one network interface can be enabled for receiving packets with INT headers, or sending packets with INT headers.
+* Only IPv4+TCP and IPv4+UDP packets are supported in the first release for addition of INT headers.
 * The current implementation uses timestamps from Linux's `CLOCK_REALTIME` clock, which is typically synchronized with one or more time servers using NTP, the [Network Time